elchristo/calendar/README.md

 # Calendar builder and converter

 `Calendar` is a PHP library to create custom calendars composed of self defined event sources.
-Furthermore you can convert built calendars easily into various output formats (eg. Json, ...).
+Furthermore you can convert built calendars easily into various output formats (eg. Json, iCalendar, ...).

 # Table of Contents